Building in Public

 I never planned to launch SSM.

-It came from a weekly call inside someone else's community where I just showed up and gave everything away — no pitch, no funnel, no strategy.
-Just genuine transfer.
-And after a few months, people started asking me to build my own thing.
+It came out of a weekly call inside someone else's community.
+No pitch, no funnel, no strategy.
+Just transfer.
+A few months in, people started asking me to build my own thing.
+318 operators later, here we are.

 The weekly call